nuxeo/nuxeo/README.txt

 (including EJBs, JMS, etc).

 To build, run: "mvn package -Pgf3"

+By default the build will generate a server based on jcr repository backendand without RA enabled.
+You can customize your builds using profiles as following:
+    - "mvn package -Pgf3,vcs" - a server using VCS repository backend
+    - "mvn package -Pgf3,vcs,ra" - a server using VCS repository bacend + RA support (this e,ans repository will take part of tx)
+    - "mvn package -Pgf3,jcr,ra" - a server using JCR based repository backend + RA support

 6. Nuxeo Tomcat WebApp

 A Nuxeo Server packaged as an exploded WAR for Tomcat v6.